dpkeee/ERA_S5_/README.md

 ## Models.py
+### Intial Layer

-- CONV1 -  Convolution layer with 1 input channel and 32 output channels.
+- CONV1 -  Convolution layer has  1 input channel and 32 output channels.
 A kernel of size 3*3 is convolved on the input image.
-- CONV2 -  Second Convolution layer with 32 input channels(from previous layer)  and 64 output channels.
+- CONV2 -  Second Convolution layer has 32 input channels(from previous layer)  and 64 output channels.
 A kernel of size 3*3 is convolved on the out of the previous conv layer .
-- CONV3 -  Third  Convolution layer with 64  input channels(from previous layer)  and 128 output channels.
+- CONV3 -  Third  Convolution layer has 64  input channels(from previous layer)  and 128 output channels.
 A kernel of size 3*3 is convolved on the out of the previous conv layer .
+- CONV4-   Fourth  Convolution layer has  128  input channels(from previous layer)  and 256  output channels.
+A kernel of size 3*3 is convolved on the out of the previous conv layer .
-- Fc1 - First Fully Connected layer -  CONV3 layer's output  is  flattened so that it can be sent as input to Fully connected layer
+- Fc1 - First Fully Connected layer -  CONV4 layer's output  is  flattened so that it can be sent as input to Fully connected layer.
-- Fc2- Second Fully Connected layer -  Gets input as input to Fully connected layer
+- Fc2- Second Fully Connected layer -  Gets input as input to Fully connected layer with  10 outputs .

 ## Error Calculation
 - The errors are due to the differences in the expected outputs from the neuron and the received outputs